teaching-js/js-primer/content/basics.md

 ### Objects

 Objects are everywhere in JavaScript.
+For a deeper dive into some of the more common ones check out this [link](objects)

 The basic Object declaration is simply: